solariumphp/solarium/README.md

 ## What is Solarium?

-Solarium is a PHP Solr client library that accurately model Solr concepts.
+Solarium is a PHP Solr client library that accurately models Solr concepts.
 Where many other Solr libraries only handle the communication with Solr, Solarium also relieves you of handling all the complex Solr query parameters using a well documented API.